 Peer Gallery, Lunenburg, Nova Scotia

-For those visiting this site for the first time, Peer Gallery, is an artists’ co-operative gallery, formed January, 2002.
+For those visiting this site for the first time, Peer Gallery, is an artists’ co-operative gallery, formed January, 2001.
 The Peer Gallery of Contemporary Art is truly worth a special trip to Lunenburg, and Nova Scotia's South shore.
-This spring Peer Gallery celebrated thirteen years of operation.
+This spring Peer Gallery is celebrating 15 years of operation.